 2. Only about 30% of Down cases were picked up with this plan; 70% were missed!
 Even though older women are a higher risk group, more babies are born to younger women.

 Today’s Status Quo Experts began to use clues from prenatal ultrasounds and from combinations of markers found in blood tests of mothers to more precisely target who would benefit from amnio and CVS.
 As the blood tests progressed from double to triple to quadruple combinations the accuracy increased — but the items tested were still circumstantial evidence that often go along with trisomy 21, not the chromosomes themselves.
 This led to the current status quo:

 1. Amnio or CVS is still recommended for 3 to 5% of pregnant women in the US, or about 120,000 to 200,000 women per year.

 2. About 90% of cases of Down syndrome are picked up by this screening program; about 10% are not picked up until birth because their mothers never received amnio or CVS.

-1. In this study, the test was able to detect 100% of cases of Down syndrome.
+1. In this study, the test for Down syndrome was able to detect 100% of cases.
 A negative test appears to virtually rule out the presence of Down syndrome.